kjkvamme12/Kendall-Kvamme-/README.md

 <a href="https://www.linkedin.com/in/kendall-kvamme/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a recent graduate of the SANS Technology Institute, where I earned an undergraduate certificate in Applied Cybersecurity.
 Earning my certificate in Applied cybersecurity, I was given a comprehensive understanding of the critical aspects of cybersecurity, including: network defense, threat analysis, and ethical hacking.
 The four GIAC certificates I earned combines both theoretical and hands-on learning to prepare me for various roles in cybersecurity including security analysts, network administrators, and ethical hackers.
-I am excited to constantly
 With a strong passion for technology and a commitment to solving complex problems, I am eager to apply my skills and knowledge in the cybersecurity field.

 ## Objective